Unlisted27/merchanteer/devlog.md

 -Sailded FIRST FUNCTIONING VOYAGE!
 The silver (should have been Sliver, but whatever) left port Grandure carrying silver, sailed 2 days to port Clammer, deposited it's silver, and returned to port Grandure within 4 days of it's departure!
 -Ships cannot be accesed while sailing
 -Ships will become available uppon return to port

+# 0.0.3

+## Added features
+- Added artist's signature to all artwork